cea-hpc/modules/doc/source/design/extra-match-search.rst

 * With a ``contains`` search match every modulefiles in modulepath are evaluated in scan mode.

-  - FUTURE: there may have room for optimisation here
+  - FUTURE: there may have room for optimization here

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: